suryamgupta25/brain_tumor_classification/README.md

 As there is a relatively equal amount of data for each classification, this dataset was an ideal option.

-Model train time: 8 minutes, 31 seconds (2 CNN layers, 4 Linear layers) \newline Number of parameters: 53,031,092
+Model train time: 8 minutes, 31 seconds (2 CNN layers, 4 Linear layers)

+Number of parameters: 53,031,092

 Training accuracy: 99.26%

 Testing accuracy: 95.80%